koczadly/csgo-gsi/README.md

 A Java library for retrieving real-time game information and statistics from *Counter-Strike: Global Offensive* using the built-in game state integration service.

-This project is in active development, and will receive updates as changes to the game and it's state schema.
+This project is in active development, and will receive updates as changes are made to the game and it's state schema.

 ## Features
 This library provides simple access to 3 main features: